Computer-based Case Simulations

 In this case, a 32-year-old woman comes to the office because of knee pain and swelling.
 From the chief complaint, the differential diagnosis is broad.
 It includes osteoarthritis, infectious arthritis, rheumatoid arthritis, systemic lupus erythematosus (SLE), gout, and psoriatic arthritis.
 The comprehensive history, however, narrows the differential.
 The patient has experienced increasing fatigue and generalized weakness during the past 4 months.
 She developed generalized aches and morning joint stiffness during the past 8 weeks and, more recently, pain and intermittent swelling of both wrists, and of the proximal metacarpophalangeal joints, as well as bilateral knee swelling.
 These signs and symptoms are highly suggestive of a chronic systemic inflammatory process.

 Physical examination shows bilateral swollen, warm, and tender wrist, proximal metacarpophalangeal, and knee joints, and bilateral knee effusions.
 Other physical findings are unremarkable.
-In the absence of other findings, the patient’s illness, at this point, seems most consistent with rheumatoid arthritis.
+In the absence of other findings, the patient’s illness, at this point, would seem most consistent with rheumatoid arthritis.
 While the presence of certain clinical features is helpful in excluding other connective tissue diseases and osteoarthritis, further diagnostic evaluation is appropriate to confirm the presumptive diagnosis and establish the severity of the disease.

 The computer-based case simulation database contains thousands of possible tests and treatments.
 Therefore, it is not feasible to list every action that might affect an examinee's score.
 The following descriptions are meant to serve as examples of actions that would add to, subtract from, or have no effect on an examinee's score for this case.